idakukimiya/README_generator/README-guide.md

     * What did you learn?

-  Create a Professional README.md for users project
+  create a README.md for user that are struggling

-  For user that are having problem or too lazy to create a README answer prompt questions and it will generate a README.md
+  It is for users that are having trouble creating README for their project need to anwser prompt question, at the end README.md would generate

 ## [Installation](#table-of-contents)

   What are the steps required to install your project?
 Provide a step-by-step description of how to get the development environment running.

+ n/a

 ## [Usage](#table-of-contents)